 While delivering the letters and petition, our representatives met with the Director of Constituent Services for Governor Hogan and discussed our concerns about repealing the ACA, eliminating the Medicaid expansion and the appointment of Robert Moffitt as Chair of the Maryland Health Care Commission.
 He indicated he would discuss our concerns with the Governor.

 On May 22nd we hosted a Do The Most Good Teach-In for Activists on Protecting Our Healthcare in conjunction with Consumer Health First:

-- In late April, DTMG delivered a letter to Montgomery County Council members protesting a proposed 1% cut to the Health Care Programs for low-income and uninsured residents of Montgomery County.
+- In April, DTMG delivered a letter to Montgomery County Council members protesting a proposed 1% cut to the Health Care Programs for low-income and uninsured residents of Montgomery County.
 We met with the chief of staff for Councilmember Marc Elrich.
 Not long thereafter, the County Executive withdrew the 1% cut proposal.

 Maryland Senator Chris Van Hollen joins members of DTMG at the Amplify Our Voices rally in Annapolis.

-- In mid-February, DTMG sent an email to Governor Hogan describing the impact to Maryland of the Repeal of the ACA.
+- In February, we held an ACA strategy and Legislative Training Session, and sent an email to Governor Hogan describing the impact to Maryland of the Repeal of the ACA.